 A computer to think about

 We all know of the possibility of starting a computer on a nonterminating repetition.
-This possibility is unfortunate because with the commerical equipment currently available, such a program takes an awful lot of time to execute it.
-I therefore propose a machine that needs 1 second for the first iteration and furthermore doubles the speed at each iteration.
+This possibility is unfortunate because with the commercial equipment currently available, such a program takes an awful lot of time to execute it.
+I therefore propose a machine that needs 1 second for the first iteration and furthermore doubles its speed at each iteration.

-Confront a mathematician with this proposal: he will immediately pont out that your proposal is logically flawed: in what state will your machine be 2+ε sec. after it was started?
+Confront a mathematician with this proposal; he will immediately point out that your proposal is logically flawed: in what state will your machine be 2+ε sec. after it was started?
 Contradiction!